 4. Electrical or Plumbing that isn't compliant

-If the home has been standing empty for a long time your best bet would be to have electricians and plumbers come out and do an inspection for you.
-If the cost of replacing items is too high you could always negotiate a better price on the property, but you will also be armed to make a better assessment of whether or not you have the funds available to take the leap.
+If the home has been standing empty for a long time, your best bet would be to have electricians and plumbers come out and do an inspection for you.
+If the cost of replacing items is too high, you could always negotiate a better price on the property, but you will also be armed to make a better assessment of whether or not you have the funds available to take the leap.

 In newer homes, you should ask for the compliance certificates of the electrical work and plumbing to avoid costly issues later on.
+Here is what you need to know about compliance certificates.